Contact

 Transferable skills and professional training

-To optimally prepare doctoral candidates for future careers in academia and industry, the IHRS NanoNet strongly invests on the training of professional and transferable skills and competencies of the candidates.
+In order to optimally prepare PhD students for future careers in academia and industry, the IHRS NanoNet invests heavily in the training of professional and transferable skills and competencies of the candidates.
 This includes training in presentation techniques, scientific writing, research and project management, group dynamics, and leadership.

 Transferable skills courses